microsoft/beachball/docs/concepts/bump-algorithm.md

 Bumping a single package is a simple task of just looking up a change file for its change type and using semver to bump the version according to what that change type is.

 Things get a bit more complicated when we introduce the concepts of version groups and dependent package bumping.
-For sake of description of this algorithm, we'll can take look at the following graph:
+For the sake of describing this algorithm, we can take look at the following graph:

 ```mermaid
 graph TD